Annette Carson: Books on King Richard III

-With a lifelong interest in King Richard III of England Carson published Richard III: The Maligned King (2008, 2009, 2013, 2017), a revisionist analysis of his reign based on non-Tudor sources.
+With a lifelong interest in King Richard III of England, Carson published Richard III: The Maligned King (2008, 2009, 2013, 2017, 2023), a revisionist analysis of his reign based on non-Tudor sources.
 Carson concluded that the King's remains still lay under the Greyfriars Church in Leicester where he was originally buried and that the site ‘would now probably lie beneath the private car park of the Department of Social Services’ ^{editions of 2008, 2009, pp. 269-270}.

-Her biographical work includes several books on King Richard III of England, and while she was still in South Africa the Looking For Richard Project was initiated in the UK and following her return in 2011 Carson was invited to join the Project as historical consultant.
-The Project's aim was to find the lost grave of Richard III and his mortal remains which meant excavating the same Social Services car park that Carson had written about.
+Her biographical work includes several books on King Richard III of England,.
+While she was still in South Africa, the search for the king's grave was initiated in the UK by the Looking For Richard Project, and following her return in 2011 Carson was invited to join the Project as historical consultant.
+The Project's aim was to Exhumation and reburial of Richard III of England find the lost grave of Richard III and give dignified reburial to his mortal remains.
+This meant excavating the same Social Services car park that Carson had written about.
 Of Richard III: The Maligned King, Philippa Langley, who had founded the Looking for Richard Project said that ‘It was the first book I had read to make this claim.’.
 As well as being historical consultant, Carson contributed to the Project's scripting and copywriting, and produced the International Appeal that saved the dig from a £10,000 shortfall.

 In 2013 after revising The Maligned King Carson published Richard III: A Small Guide to the Great Debate.
 In 2014 members of the Looking For Richard Project collaborated to produce a report of their research, edited and published by Carson, entitled Finding Richard III: The Official Account of Research by the Retrieval and Reburial Project.
 In 2014 Carson was awarded Honorary Life Membership and is now a Fellow of the Richard III Society.

 In 2015 Carson published her fourth Ricardian book, Richard Duke of Gloucester as Lord Protector and High Constable of England, with Ken Hillier saying in the Ricardian Bulletin: "A compelling narrative".

-Carson then produced a new edition of the seminal Latin text by Dominic Mancini describing the accession of Richard III in 1483: "de occupatione regni Anglie" with new English translation, analytical Introduction and full Historical Notes.
-This was hailed by Matthew Lewis, chairman of the Richard III Society, as a fresh look at a vital source.
+Carson then produced a new edition of the seminal Latin text by Dominic Mancini describing the accession of Richard III in 1483: "Domenico Mancini de occupatione regni Anglie" with new English translation, analytical Introduction and full Historical Notes.
+This was hailed by Matthew Lewis, chair of the Richard III Society, as a fresh look at a vital source.
 He went on to say: "Annette Carson has undertaken a mammoth task in retranslating Mancini's account of the controversial events of 1483 between the death of Edward IV and accession of Richard III.
 The previous translation had been criticised for the way certain words and phrases were selectively translated to fit the prevailing understanding of the events in the 1930's.
 Carson has gone back to basics and removed such weighting."
+In February 2026 she published her sixth Ricardian book, "Richard III Unspun".
 All her Ricardian books are available in ebook form.